Force over Distance: Chapter 28

 Rush gave her the specter of a smile.
 “Well, from my perspective, that’d be categorically unverifiable.”

-“I’d say it’s a good sign you realize that,” Carter replied.
+“I’d say it’s a good sign you recognize that,” Carter replied.
 She turned to Young.
 “What about you, colonel?
 Have you seen any evidence of the ship affecting Dr. Rush’s mental state?”

 There was a long, uncomfortable silence.